AMIT-HSBI/PNlib/README.md

 ## License

-This package is licensed with the [3-Clause BSD License][license-link].
+This package is licensed with the [3-Clause BSD License](./LICENSE).

 ## Development and contribution

 ```
-Hochschule Bielefeld – University of Applied Sciences and Arts (HSBI)
+Hochschule Bielefeld – University of Applied Sciences and Arts
 Faculty of Engineering and Mathematics
 ```